jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 #### Waitqueue Implementation

-Now that we are familiar with what the shape of sleeping looks like, and have made some minor adjustments to the schedule module to support it, we are ready to dive into the implementation details.
+Now that we are familiar with what sleeping looks like, having made minor adjustments to the schedule module to support it, we are ready to dive into the waitqueue implementation details.
 A waitqueue is comprised simply of a list and a lock to protect that list.
 The structures are defined in [include/cake/wait.h](code0/include/cake/wait.h):

 ```C
 #include "cake/list.h"